 bottom of the screen you can switch views by clicking the Resource Bundle or the

 When in testing your app you conclude that you would like to remove your last couple of

 Commits, IntelliJ gives you the option to graphically Reset your HEAD.

 To do this, open the "Version Control" -> "Log" tab at the lower left of the Project window to view a "Track Plan" of the history of your Branch, all the way back to the different parts that made JMRI:

-To reset your repo (HEAD) back to a certain point, right click on the corresponding line and select "Reset Current Branch to Here...".
+To reset your repo (HEAD) back to a certain point, right-click on the corresponding line and select "Reset Current Branch to Here..." (and confirm).

 Confirm the way you want to save or discard your Commits after that point in the dialog:

 When you click Debug with a configuration selected (at top right) you